awsdocs/amazon-emr-management-guide/doc_source/emr-plan-vpc-subnet.md

 You can launch EMR clusters in both public and private VPC subnets\.
 This means you do not need internet connectivity to run an EMR cluster; however, you may need to configure network address translation \(NAT\) and VPN gateways to access services or resources located outside of the VPC, for example in a corporate intranet or public AWS service endpoints like AWS Key Management Service\.

 **Important**
-Amazon EMR only supports launching clusters in private subnets in releases 4\.2 or greater\.
+Amazon EMR only supports launching clusters in private subnets in release version 4\.2 and later\.

 For more information about Amazon VPC, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.